Dr. Paul Rardin, Chair, Department of Vocal Arts

 Dr. Christine Anderson, Area Coordinator, Voice and Opera

-There are many opportunities to perform in concerts, recitals and theatrical productions, including Temple Choirs, which regularly appear on campus and at a variety of local, national, and international venues.
-Recent Temple Choirs performances include those at the Kimmel Center for the Performing Arts, Lincoln Center, and regional and national conferences.
+There are many opportunities to perform in concerts, recitals and theatrical productions, including Temple Choirs, which regularly appear on campus and at a variety of local, national and international venues.
+Recent Temple Choirs performances include those at the Kimmel Cultural Campus, Lincoln Center, and regional and national conferences.
 In addition to degree recitals and studio recitals, students enjoy annual opporunities to perform in master classes with internationally renowned performers.
-Recent guests include Lawrence Brownlee, Anthony Roth Costanzo, Denyce Graves, Eric Owens, Matthew Polenzani, Barbara Bonney, Håkan Hagegård, Dalton Baldwin, Elly Ameling, Stephanie Houtzeel and Mitsuko Shirai.
+Recent guests include Lester Lynch, Lawrence Brownlee, Anthony Roth Costanzo, Denyce Graves, Eric Owens, Matthew Polenzani, Barbara Bonney, Håkan Hagegård, Dalton Baldwin, Elly Ameling and Mitsuko Shirai.
 With department approval, Voice and Opera students may audition for any production of Temple University Opera Theater or Temple Theaters.

 Students in the BM and MM in Vocal Performance present final recitals while MM Opera Performance majors perform principal roles in TU Opera Theater productions.
 The flexible nature of the MM Vocal Arts degree allows students an ability to craft a specialized program of study, combining voice performance with other skills and interests.
 Elective classes on opera subjects are open to qualified undergraduate and graduate students with departmental approval.